openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 .. attention::

     Don't forget to change the slider values after a layer customization.
-If your layer uses a different unit, all the pixels might be included in your filtering parameters.
+If your layer uses a different unit, all pixels might be included in your filtering parameters.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/custom_constraints.gif
-    :alt: constraints customization
+    :alt: Constraints customization

 Select indicators
 *****************

-Users rate the relative importance of benefits from their standpoint (or the standpoint of stakeholders they represent); then, **se.plan** calculates an *index* that indicates each grid cell’s relative restoration value aggregated across all four benefit categories.
+Users rate the relative importance of benefits from their standpoint (or the standpoint of stakeholders they represent); then, **se.plan** calculates an **Index** that indicates each grid cell’s relative restoration value aggregated across all four benefit categories.
 To rate each indicator, the user simply ticks the corresponding checkbox.

 .. attention::